drop-games/eb-docs/docs/Governance.md

 	<li>Licensing proposals</li>
 </ul>

-All of the HIPs will be visible on _Snapshot_, where the vote will be held by the council.
+HIPs will be visible on _Snapshot_, where the vote will be held by the council.
 The whole voting process is transparent to prevent collusion and to promote healthy project development.

 ## NFT Voting

 Spacerock tokenholders are able to directly vote for NFTs.
 The incentive for the voters to choose the best art pieces is a **higher drop rate** in loot crates and/or **portion of fees** from the sales of this NFT.

 Functioning essentially as a _prediction market_, player vote with their token for the NFTs from a pool of community created NFTs they like (possibly even wagering their $SPR).
 If the NFT gets sufficient amount of votes to pass the threshold, it will be approved for Hyperblade and assigned common values like rarity or collection, after that it will be available on par with other NFTs in the game and HB Marketplace.
 The creator of this NFT then gets a fair share of the profits yielded, and players who voted for this NFT are rewarded with price discounts or higher drop rate for this item.
-This way players are motivated to vote for the best items, and Hyperblade gets the top quality art pieces created by it's own community.
+This way players are motivated to vote for the best items, and Hyperblade gets the top quality art pieces created by its own community.

 ## The Future of DAO